 This course introduces theories about the nature and foundations of moral judgments and applications to contemporary moral issues.
 Emphasis is placed on utilitarianism, rule-based ethics, existentialism, relativism versus objectivism, and egoism.
 Upon completion, students should be able to apply various ethical theories to individual moral issues such as euthanasia, abortion, crime and punishment, and justice.
-Students will be required to complete a reflective thinking journal, individual research papers, and a final issues paper to be orally shared in class

-PHI 250 Philosophy of Science 3 0 0 3 Prerequisites: A grade of "C" or better in ENG 111 and MAT 161 or MAT 171 or MAT 175
+PHI 250 Philosophy of Science 3 0 0 3

+Prerequisites: A grade of "C" or better in ENG 111 and MAT 161 or MAT 171 or MAT 175